Part 1 Part 2 Part 3

 At the end of the construction site, by the "Cura del Verde"

-of three aesthetic and utilitarian gardens based on archaeological data and
+formation of three aesthetic and utilitarian gardens based on archaeological

 La casa delle Nozze d’Argento prese il suo nome moderno dalla celebrazione